mizael-anthony/mizael-anthony/README.md

 With over <strong>20,000 hours</strong> in software development and competitive chess, I combine <strong>analytical thinking, precision, and strategy</strong> to deliver high-quality solutions.

-🚀 I help startups and SMEs build <strong>scalable web applications and robust APIs</strong> using
+🚀 I help startups, SMEs and entrepreneurs build <strong>scalable web applications and robust APIs</strong> using
 <strong>Django, FastAPI, Ruby on Rails, and NextJS</strong>, with a strong focus on maintainable architecture, testing, and cloud deployment.

 🌱 Currently exploring <strong>Machine Learning</strong> to create smarter, AI-driven applications.